Build the DLPAR on the Hardware Management Console#

 */

-Configure the OS to boot via a SAN disk (thanks to the VIOS)
+Configure the OS to boot via a SAN disk (thanks to the VIOS)#

-this disk to the VIOC are already done, here is how to fully put this partition
+So, the operating system is now at the required ML (e.g. 5.3ML3) to support a SAN boot disk via the VIOS.
+Assuming that all the steps to make available this disk to the VIOC are already done, here is how to fully put this partition onto the SAN.

 Information about the corresponding SAN disk provided through the VIOS: